AxelNathanson/axelnathanson.github.io/README.md

 I studied for three semesters at one of the top law school in Sweden.
 During my studies, I realised that I was more interested in mathematics and physics, but did take courses in:
 * Basic legal methods, state law and constitutional EU-law.
 * Civil Law: contract, labour, intellectual property and family law.

+# Experience

+### IRLAB Therapeutics AB
+**Project, Nov 2020 - Jan 2021**
+I was part of a group of students who worked with IRLAB and Smartr to model an unknown filtering algorithm.
+The algorithm is implemented in an old analyser-unit used to record the trajectories of rats during experimental trials.
+As part of the study, both known filtering algorithms like Kalman-filters and Splining-algorithms were evaluated as well as new ones created.
+As a result of the study, we could rule out several classic filtering algorithms while achieving the best results with the algorithms designed during the study.
+My main responsibility was the statistical analysis of the trajectories, providing the basis for the algorithm design.

+### CEVT(China Euro Vehicle Technology)
+**Student Intern, Jun 2018 - Sep 2019**
+During my time with the Vehicle Homologation and Compliance team, I was responsible for the migration of all legal requirements into two new databases.
+One database for the internal review of the legal requirements, and one used to communicate them during projects.
+I also assisted in the mapping of new legal areas.

 <!---